Multi-storey Car Park

 This image demonstrates the landscaping plans for the site of as a whole.
 To improve biodiversity on the site, which currently features no soft landscaping, plans allow for the planting of trees and plants between the car park and oncology centre.

 The feedback form for this project has now closed.
-Responses from the local community have been submitted to Guildford Borough Council as part of our planning application.
+Responses from the local community were submitted to Guildford Borough Council as part of our planning application and were approved.

 This page will remain live for your reference and will be updated with new information as the project progresses.